TekisasuEngine/mesa/docs/u_trace.rst

       valid.
 For the Vulkan API, it is expected to destroy the device, for GL it's expected to destroy the context.
    ``perfetto``
-      enables Perfetto instrumentation prior to connecting, Perfetto traces can be collected without setting this but it may miss some events prior to the tracing session being started.
+      enables perfetto instrumentation prior to connecting, perfetto traces can be collected without setting this but it may miss some events prior to the tracing session being started.
    ``markers``
-      enables marker instrumentation, will print trace markers into the CS which can then be viewed by dumping the CS from the driver.
+      enables marker instrumentation, will print utrace markers into the CS which can then be viewed by dumping the CS from the driver.

          - For Turnip, ``cffdump`` can be used to view the markers in the trace.
-   ``indirects``
-      enables indirect data capture for some of the tracepoints (like indirect draw count or indirect dispatch size)

 .. envvar:: MESA_GPU_TRACEFILE